Digor people: Etymology

 Scholars generally link the root dig- with the Circassian endonym A-dyg-e, where the suffix -or could be a mark of plurality as found in many contemporary Caucasian languages.
 This point of view was criticized by R. Bielmeier and D. Bekoev, they raised the ethnonym to "tygwyr" in the Iron dialect, meaning "gathering, gathering, group."

 History

 Middle Ages

 The early medieval Ashkharatsuyts makes mention of the "nation of the Ash-Tigor Alans" (azg Alanac' Aš-Tigor), or simply the "Dikor nation" (Dik'ori-n), which is generally regarded as an early reference to the Digor.
 This fact, and other linguistic considerations, have led scholars to believe that Digor dialect became separated from Proto-Ossetian during the Mongol conquests.

 Religion

 Most Digors are Muslim.
 They were converted to Sunni Islam around the 17–18th centuries, under the influence of the neighboring Kabarday people who introduced Islam to them.
 Starting from the 18th century, the ethnonym digor became widely used by travelers and in Russian official documents.
 Digoria was annexed to the Russian Empire quite late compared to the rest of Ossetia.
-In the second half of the 19th century, large numbers of Muslim Digors emigrated to the Ottoman Empire.
+In the second half of the 19th century, large numbers of Muslim Digors emigrated to the Ottoman Empire..

-Demographics

-Digors make the majority of the Ossetians in Digoria, the western part of the North Ossetia–Alania (Digorsky and Irafsky districts), and in Kabardino-Balkaria.
-In the beginning of the 19th century, some families from Digoria resettled in Mozdoksky District, where they reside in the settlements of Novo-Osetinskaya and Chernoyarskaya.